macmillankimutai/NewsMac/README.md

 # MacNews
 #### It retrieves information from a news api, Version 1.0.1
 #### By **MacMillan Kimutai**
-## Description
+##Description
-This is an application that the user can search any news information they want,it can also display the top news and also show the list of sources the news information came from.
+This is an application that when the user searches news from a particular country, the application displays information with the users input.
+It gets the news from the news api.
-## Pre-requisites
-* Android SDK v28
-* Android Build Tools v28.0.0
-* Android Support Repository
-## Known Bugs
-If there is any issue in my application that needs to be fixed contact me in my github page.
-## Technologies Used
-*java
-## Contributors
-* MacMillan Kimutai
-## Support
-Google+ Community
-### License
-*Licensed to ASF under one contributor license agreements* Copyright (c) 2019 **The Android Open Source Project Inc**
+##Getting Started
+Fork or clone this repositories.
+Run ./gradlew clean build to pull in all external dependencies